Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 IV = (MSB(112, Salt) << 2) XOR (PktSeqNo)
 ~~~~~~~~~~~

-- PktSeqNo is the value of the Packet Sequence Number field of SRT DATA packet.
+- PktSeqNo is the value of the Packet Sequence Number field of the SRT data packet.

 ## Decryption Process

-### Restoring Stream Encrypting Key
+### Restoring the Stream Encrypting Key

 For the receiver to be able to decrypt the incoming stream it has to know the stream encrypting key (SEK)
 used by the sender.
 The receiver MUST know the passphrase used by the sender.
-The rest information can
+The remaining information can
 be extracted from the Keying Material message.

 The Keying Material message contains the AES-wrapped {{RFC3394}} SEK used by the encoder.
-The Key-Encryption Key (KEK) is required to unwrap
+The Key-Encryption Key (KEK) required to unwrap the SEK is calculated as:

 ~~~~~~~~~~~
 KEK = PBKDF2(passphrase, LSB(64,Salt), Iter, KLen)